Augmentation varieties and disk potentials I: Introduction

-Our definition of the Legendrian contact homology is related to the work of Aganagic-Ekholm-Ng-Vafa \cite{vafaetal}.
+Our definition of the Legendrian contact homology is related to the work \cite{vafaetal} cited above.
 An important theme in \cite{vafaetal} is the relation between {\em Lagrangian fillings} of a Legendrian and {\em augmentations} of its Chekanov-Eliashberg algebra.
-The standard definition of a Lagrangian filling assumes a cylindrical end modelled on the product of the real line with the Legendrian.
-However, in important examples such as the Harvey-Lawson filling considered here, the Lagrangian is asymptotic to the cylinder, rather than equal to it outside of a compact set.
-Moreover, the Harvey-Lawson filling is not an exact Lagrangian submanifold, which means it may bound non-trivial holomophic disks.
-Therefore Aganagic-Ekholm-Ng-Vafa \cite{vafaetal} suggest that in order for such Lagrangian fillings to define augmentations of Chekanov-Eliashberg differential graded algebra, one should count configurations of holomorphic disks connected by gradient trajectories of certain vector fields.
-Such configurations are otherwise known as treed disks or clusters, in the language of Cornea-Lalonde \cite{cornea:cluster}.
-By counting such configurations, we give a construction of the Chekanov-Eliashberg dga in which the zeroes of the corresponding vector fields as generators, similar to the definition of immersed Lagrangian Floer homology developed by Akaho-Joyce \cite{akaho}.
-The resulting version of the Chekanov-Eliashberg algebra gives rich Legendrian isotopy invariants, which distinguish many Legendrian lifts of Lagrangians in monotone symplectic manifolds such as Vianna's exotic tori; the non-isotopy of these tori was conjectured by Dimitroglou-Rizell-Golovko \cite{dr:bs}.
+The standard definition of a Lagrangian filling assumes a cylindrical end modeled on the product of the real line with a Legendrian.
+However, in important examples such as the Harvey-Lawson filling considered here, the Lagrangian is only asymptotic to a cylinder over a Legendrian, rather than equal to it outside a compact set.
+Moreover, the Harvey-Lawson filling is not an exact Lagrangian submanifold, which means it may bound non-trivial holomorphic disks.
+Therefore, \cite{vafaetal} suggests that in order for such Lagrangian fillings to define augmentations of Chekanov-Eliashberg differential graded algebra, one should count configurations of holomorphic disks connected by gradient trajectories of certain vector fields.
+Such configurations are otherwise known as treed disks, clusters (in the language of Cornea-Lalonde \cite{cornea:cluster}), or pearly trajectories (in the language of Biran-Cornea \cite{biran-cornea:quantumstruc}).
+By counting such configurations, we give a construction of the Chekanov-Eliashberg algebra in which the zeroes of the corresponding vector fields are generators, similar to the definition of immersed Lagrangian Floer homology developed by Akaho-Joyce \cite{akaho}.
+The resulting version of the Chekanov-Eliashberg algebra gives rich Legendrian isotopy invariants which distinguish many Legendrian lifts of Lagrangians in monotone symplectic manifolds such as Vianna's exotic tori \cite{vianna:inf}; the non-isotopy of these tori was conjectured by Dimitroglou-Rizell-Golovko \cite{dr:bs}.